 Well, it looks sick.
 How would you describe your drifting style?

 I don't know what my style really is yet as I'm just trying to link each corner together.
-From the clips on my Instagram, people do comment saying I have Dads clutch kicking style.
+From the clips on my Instagram, people comment saying I have Dads clutch kicking style.
 I try to drive like him on my driving simulator doing backwards entries and 360's everywhere, so I hope I have his aggressive style.

 What's next for you?
 Where will we see you next competing?